BlessedUzama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t | head -n 10 list the files in a directory according to the time they were edited sort | uniq -u takes a list of words as input and prints only words that appear exactly once grep -l root /etc/passwd displays the lines containing root
+ls -t | head -n 10 list the files in a directory according to the time they were edited sort | uniq -u takes a list of words as input and prints only words that appear exactly once grep -l root /etc/passwd displays the lines containing root grep -c bin /etc/passwd displays the number of lines that contain the pattern bin in the file /etc/passwd